iloaiza/TBFrags/README.md

 ## SAVING RESULTS AND CALCULATION RESTARTS
 When launching the new calculation, just run using 'julia -p N H_DECOMP.jl mol_name SAVENAME' will load the x0 and K0 values for restarting calculation with some initial conditions.
 Use SAVENAME=true for loading default name saved by running H_DECOMP.jl.
 Make sure to turn on the configuration "saving = true" to save each step of optimization for easy restarts in UTILS/config.jl.

+## REFERENCING
+This code was developped and used for all results in the publication:

+I. Loaiza, A. Marefat Khah, N. Wiebe, and A. F. Izmaylov, Reducing molecular electronic Hamiltonian simulation cost for Linear Combination of Unitaries approaches. arXiv.2208.08272 (2022).